The Will and the Way (module)

 The Will and the Way is an accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1994.

 Contents

 The Will and the Way offers an assortment of new kits (including the Beastmaster and the Sensai, a martial-arts master), along with a supplementary set of rules for mental combat, suitable for any campaign using psionic characters.
 The appendix introduces 60-plus new sciences and devotions, many of extraordinary power.

-The Will and the Way is a companion to The Complete Psionics Handbook that provides more details on psionics and psionicist characters for the Dark Sun campaign setting.
-This sourcebook introduces new character kits, special psionicist proficiencies, and expands the rules for psionic combat, new psionic powers, and rules for creating psionic powers and artifacts.
+The Will and the Way is a companion to The Complete Psionics Handbook that adds more information on psionics and psionicist characters for the Dark Sun campaign setting.
+This sourcebook presents new character kits, special proficiencies for the psionicist, and adds new rules for psionic combat, new psionic powers, and rules for creating psionic powers and artifacts.
 It also describes how psionics are used within the different regions of the setting.

 Publication history

 The Will and the Way was written by L. Richard Baker III, and published by TSR, Inc. The Will and the Way was published in June 1994.